Aliases for PRDM1 Gene

 Previous HGNC Symbols for PRDM1 Gene

 This gene encodes a protein that acts as a repressor of beta-interferon gene expression.
 The protein binds specifically to the PRDI (positive regulatory domain I element) of the beta-IFN gene promoter.
 Transcription of this gene increases upon virus induction.
 Two alternatively spliced transcript variants that encode different isoforms have been reported. [provided by RefSeq, Jul 2008]

 GeneCards Summary for PRDM1 Gene

 PRDM1 (PR/SET Domain 1) is a Protein Coding gene.
-Diseases associated with PRDM1 include Adult Lymphoma and Hodgkin Lymphoma.
-Among its related pathways are Nucleotide-binding Oligomerization Domain (NOD) pathway and IgA-Producing B Cells in the Intestine.
-GO annotations related to this gene include transcription factor activity, sequence-specific DNA binding and RNA polymerase II core promoter proximal region sequence-specific DNA binding.
+Diseases associated with PRDM1 include Adult Lymphoma and Central Nervous System Lymphoma.
+Among its related pathways are Gene Expression and Direct p53 effectors.
+Gene Ontology (GO) annotations related to this gene include DNA binding transcription factor activity and RNA polymerase II proximal promoter sequence-specific DNA binding.
 An important paralog of this gene is ZNF683.

 UniProtKB/Swiss-Prot for PRDM1 Gene